Sunscreen-tech/compiler_benchmarks/README.md

 These benchmarks are used as part of [our paper](https://eprint.iacr.org/2025/1144.pdf) on the Parasol compiler.
 To use Parasol, you can get started [here](https://docs.sunscreen.tech/install.html).

-We ran the benchmarks on an AWS c7a.16xlarge instance, as sufficient cores are needed to take advantage of parallelism in our approach.
-If you'd like to view the results we obtained (as of June 2025), feel free to see the evaluation section of our paper or [look here]().

 Our benchmarks consist of the following 4 programs:
 - **Chi-squared test** (an FHE-friendly variant).
 This program gives you a sense of how the FHE compilers perform on arithmetic-heavy programs.
 - **Cardio program**.
 This program contains a mix of operations including logical, comparison, and arithmetic operations.
 The original program is courtesy of [this SoK paper](https://arxiv.org/abs/2101.07078), as is the variant of chi-squared described above.
 - **First-price sealed-bid auction** (can vary the number of bids).
 This program features comparisons over encrypted values and looping over plaintext values.
 Importantly, it features a significant amount of parallelism for Parasol to exploit, assuming the machine has sufficient cores.
 - **Hamming distance** (can choose byte size).
 This program has less parallelism for Parasol to exploit today (e.g. no parallel tree reduction).

+We ran the benchmarks on an AWS c7a.16xlarge instance, as sufficient cores are needed to take advantage of parallelism in our approach.

 Feel free to jump to the relevant section:
 - [Setup](#setup)